If you want to move abroad for work, the United States of America should be your number one target.

 As of today, the United States of America has the highest number of foreign workers in the world, and they are still looking for more.

-Currently, there are over 169 million workers in the United States, and more than 32 million of them are immigrants.
+There are over 169 million workers in the United States, and more than 32 million of them are immigrants.

 If you want to work in the United States, getting the right US work visa is the first step.